Willie Nelson: Legacy

 In 2010, Austin, Texas renamed Second Street to Willie Nelson Boulevard.
 The city also unveiled a life-size statue to honor him, placed at the entrance of Austin City Limits new studio.
 The non-profit organization Capital Area Statues commissioned sculptor Clete Shields to execute the project.
 The statue was unveiled on April 20, 2012.
 The date selected by the city of Austin unintentionally coincided with the number 4/20, associated with cannabis culture.
 In spite of the coincidence and Nelson's advocacy for the legalization of marijuana, the ceremony was scheduled also for 4:20 pm.
 During the ceremony, Nelson performed the song "Roll Me Up and Smoke Me When I Die".

-The same year, Nelson was honored during the 46th Annual Country Music Association Awards as the first recipient of the Lifetime Achievement Award, which was also named after him.
+In 2012, Nelson was honored during the 46th Annual Country Music Association Awards as the first recipient of the Lifetime Achievement Award, which was also named after him.
 In 2013, he received an honorary doctorate from the Berklee College of Music.
 The following year, he was part of the inaugural class inducted into the Austin City Limits Hall of Fame.
-Also included among the first inductees was his friend Darrell Royal, whose jamming parties that Nelson participated in were the source of inspiration for the show.
+Included among the first inductees was his friend Darrell Royal, whose jamming parties that Nelson participated in were the source of inspiration for the show.

 For many years, Nelson's image was marked by his red hair, often divided into two long braids partially concealed under a bandanna.
 In the April 2007 issue of Stuff Magazine Nelson was interviewed about his long locks.
 "I started braiding my hair when it started getting too long, and that was, I don't know, probably in the 70's."
 On May 26, 2010, the Associated Press reported that Nelson had cut his hair, and Nashville music journalist Jimmy Carter published a photograph of the pigtail-free Nelson on his website.
 Nelson wanted a more maintainable hairstyle, as well helping him stay cool more easily at his Maui home.
 In October 2014, the braids of Nelson were sold for $37,000 at an auction of the Waylon Jennings estate.
 In 1983, Nelson cut his braids and gave them to Jennings as a gift during a party celebrating Jennings' sobriety.